Create a webhook automation

 > Create a webhook automation in W&B to send HTTP requests to external services when specific events occur.

-This page shows how to create a webhook [automation](/models/automations).
+This page shows how to create a webhook [automation](/models/automations), which sends an HTTP request to an external service when a specific event occurs in W\&B. Use a webhook automation to integrate W\&B with external systems such as CI/CD pipelines, notification services, or custom tooling.
 To create a Slack automation, refer to [Create a Slack automation](/models/automations/create-automations/slack) instead.

 At a high level, to create a webhook automation, you take these steps: